GoldScorpion69/LBS/README.md

 I'm not going to get deep into the weeds on all the mods included because quite frankly there's not anywhere near the amount of detail in this list as a lot of them and I don't think most of the people seeking to try this have a desire to read much about it.
 But here I will note a few things.
 My primary goal in creating this list was to play a super expanded LOTD with almost all of the huge worldspace mods like Falskaar, Wyrmstooth, Vigilant, etc included.
 I also wanted plenty of weapons and items to find organically without adding a bunch of collectibles that don't appeal to me.
 Does anybody ever find every collectible without looking them up?
 Doesn't that kinda defeat the purpose?
 Anyway, I speculate here.
 Most of the visuals, character development and gameplay mechanics are either cribbed from Lexy or strongly resemble Lexy with the exception of TUDM The Ultimate Dodge Mod.
 I guess that's all I have to say about that.

-I did NOT include creature support not only because it's not my thing but because I wanted to use the Nemesis Behavior Engine without having to shoehorn FNIS in there too.
-I also did not include Devious Devices or any of its soft dependencies like Cursed Loot because only someone with more modding experinece than me would know how to get those to stay stable in the long term.
+I did NOT include creature support because I wanted to use the Nemesis Behavior Engine without having to shoehorn FNIS in there too.
+I also did not include Devious Devices or any of its soft dependencies like Cursed Loot because only someone with more modding experience than me would know how to get those to stay stable in the long term.
 Hell I've run a list with nothing but ZaZ, DD, and Cursed Loot on Oldrim (their native soil) and have my save crap itself with guards attacking me in an infinite bondage prison loop within 12 hours of starting a new game so ¯\_(ツ)_/¯

 ### Be A Casanova, Not A Maquis De Sade

 The primary and most visible SexLab mods you'll be able to see are Amorous Adventures and Amorous Adventures Extended.
 These add hilarious meme-worthy sexy quests to a lot of the biggest female NPCs in Skyrim (including poor Elisif) and not only that, original voice assets are mixed and matched to give complete voiceover support to the custom dialogs.
 The next biggest one is SLEN - SexLab Eager NPCs which allows for a customizable seduction system.
 To round out the mix is SexLab Solutions which adds a bunch of ways to complete quests by either sexing them up yourself or offering one of your followers in case you're not into the target in question.

-## Defeat
+### Defeat

 Yes, Defeat is in here.
 Yes, I have a setup for it ready to go.
 No, you won't see it a lot unless you change it yourself.
 The long and short of it is, if you want to see yourself getting taken advantage of every time you lose, under "Player as Victim" set yourself to "Essential."
 If you don't want to be taken advantage of at all and prefer a quick, merciful death, disable the victim section completely.
-This will still allow you to sublimate your fantasies harmlessly into Skyrim by tying people up and putting them in bags for later (ab)use.
+This will still allow you to sublimate your fantasies harmlessly into Skyrim by tying people up and putting them in bags for later.

 ### Camera

 I included the vastly inferior IFPV because I've got it defaulting to off so it doesn't muck with gameplay.
 You have to hit Numpad 0, then F a couple times to switch it on.
 It doesn't work at all when the partners are really close together (too much clipping) but it at least gives you a quick default to setting up your own POV view with Numpad 3.
 Relax and enjoy on it.
 Honestly I use this more to take a quick look down at my own huge bouncy boobs. :3

-#### General Skyrim Gameplay
+### General Skyrim Gameplay

 Most of the actual Gameplay of this modlist is cribbed, again, from Lexy so if you're at all familiar with that setup you'll be right at home here.
 One thing I did add was the Ultimate Dodge Mod for a script-free instantaneous dodge roll (or step, or both) so you can still get away quickly after you install all 7 of those Lover's Lab NPC scanning nightmarish cloak script frameworks you're just dying to add.
 Just kidding, I love you.
 One thing I left out was the tedium and yes, cloak scripting of Needs mods so if you want to freeze, starve, and dehydrate you'll have to do it on your own list.
 I did add CACO and CCOR for the fun of building lotsa stuff that's overpowered.
 I'm helping!

-#### Bodies and NPCs
+### Bodies and NPCs

 For the bodies I used CBBE 3BBB with the custom 3BBB Cacophony preset.
 This can be rebuilt to your liking using BodySlide if you want to drop by the NSFW channel.
 Note that leaving SMP on is NOT recommended because that physics mod was never completed and has a memory leak, to the best of my knowledge.
 The longer you leave it on the more likely it will crash, especially in combat, and then you have to restart Skyrim unless you like looking at non-Euclidean objects.
 Anyway you can switch between 3BBB and the friendlier but less flashy CBPC by pressing Numpad +.
 For the NPCs just trust that they're pretty, I'm lazy, and I haven't seen any BFBs (brown face bugs) yet.
 Everyone wearing vanilla clothes or armor has been outfitted with "super sloot" courtesy of Bad Dog so that makes this list decidedly unwelcome among mixed company.
 Play it alone!
 If you want to hide your shame, or simply muh immersion at the idea of Mjoll walking around with all four cheeks on display, stop by NSFW and I'll tell you how to get everyone to cover up their meat.
 The armor from the worldspace mods like Falskaar has been left unchanged.

-#### Final Notes
+### Final Notes

 LODs HAVE NOT BEEN RUN.
 I don't want to do it until a little testing is done.
 I had 17 hours on this modlists previous version before a bunch of stuff updated and that had LODs, but c'est la vie.
 I'll get to it eventually.

 This modlist is ugly.
-I used The Method on the whole thing for maximum compatibility but didnt merge anything to ensure easy expandability.
+I used The Method on the whole thing for maximum compatibility but didnt merge anything because it caused more problems than it solved and wasn't strictly necessary since I'm nowhere near the plugin limit.
 So there are like 100 ESLs and far more modgroups.
-Don't open xEdit (SSEEdit in MO2) unless you know what you're doing.
+Don't run LOOT or open xEdit (SSEEdit in MO2) unless you know what you're doing.
 If you want to add something either have me write a patch for it or ask me how because my mind is not as other minds.
+Gear should be fine, just make sure it has 3BBB compatible BodySlides and tack it on at the bottom of both the left and right panes of MO2.
+You can use the AddItemMenu object that starts in your inventory to search for any item or browse for anything in the list.
+If you find this to be too big a temptation just drop it in the starting cell before you talk to the statue to begin your game.

-## In-Game MCM Options
+### Game MCM Options

 None of this is written in stone, these are just the settings I use.
 Play freely with great abandon on all the sexy stuff.
 Consider carefully any gameplay changes because with just a couple of them you can make things either really hard or really easy.
 I myself don't have the balance perfect, bandits and dragons crush me but I generally walk through everything else.